Limiting Behavior of Constraint Minimizers for Inhomogeneous Fractional Schr\"{o}dinger Equations: Introduction

-In recent, the $L^2$-constraint variational problems involving in a fractional Laplacian have been widely studied, see \cite{D1,DT,HL} and the references therein.
-For $0<s<1$, $b=0$ and $\beta^2=\frac{4s}{N}$, based on classical concentration compactness principle \cite{L1, L2}, He and Long in \cite{HL} proved the existence and nonexistence of minimizers for $e(a)$ with both trapping potentials satisfying $(V_1)$ and bounded potentials satisfying $(V_2)$ \begin{itemize} \item[\rm($V_{2})$.] $V(x)\in C(\R^N),\ \ \ 0=\inf_{x\in\R^N }V(x)<\sup_{x\in\R^N }V(x)=\lim_{|x|\rightarrow\infty}V(x)<\infty$. \end{itemize} Subsequently, when $0<s<1$, $b=0$ and $0<\beta^2\leq\frac{4s}{N}$, making full use of fractional Gagliardo-Nirenberg-Sobolev inequality \cite[Proposition 3.1]{FLS}, the authors in \cite{D1} and \cite{DT} gave a complete classification of the existence and nonexistence of minimizers for $e(a)$ with periodic potentials and trapping potentials respectively.
-Furthermore, for the case of mass critical and under a suitable assumption of potentials, by refined energy estimates and blow up analysis, they also analyzed the Limiting behavior of minimizers when the mass tends to a critical value.
+Recently, the $L^2$-constraint variational problems involving in a fractional Laplacian have been widely studied, see \cite{D1,DT,HL} and the references therein.
+For $0<s<1$, $b=0$, $\beta^2=\frac{4s}{N}$, and $V(x)$ satisfies $(V_1)$ or \begin{itemize} \item[\rm($V_{2})$.] $V(x)\in C(\R^N),\ \ \ 0=\inf_{x\in\R^N }V(x)<\sup_{x\in\R^N }V(x)=\lim_{|x|\rightarrow\infty}V(x)<\infty$. \end{itemize} Applying the classical concentration compactness principle \cite{L1, L2}, He and Long in \cite{HL} proved the existence and nonexistence of minimizers for $e(a)$.
+Subsequently, for $0<s<1$, $b=0$ and $0<\beta^2\leq\frac{4s}{N}$, making full use of fractional Gagliardo-Nirenberg-Sobolev inequality \cite[Proposition 3.1]{FLS}, the authors in \cite{D1} and \cite{DT} gave a complete classification of the existence and nonexistence of minimizers for $e(a)$ with periodic potentials and trapping potentials, respectively.
+Furthermore, in the case of mass critical, under a suitable assumption of potential $V(x)$, they also analyzed the limiting behavior of minimizers when the mass tends to a critical value.

-Motivated by the above papers, in the present paper we mainly aim to study the existence and nonexistence of minimizers for $e(a)$, and analyze the limiting behavior and local uniqueness of minimizers.
-We first recall the following fractional Gagliardo-Nirenberg sobolev inequality.
+Motivated by above works, the main purpose of this paper is to investigate the existence and nonexistence of minimizers for $e(a)$, and the limiting behavior of nonnegative minimizers.
+We first recall the following fractional Gagliardo-Nirenberg inequality.
 0.05truein